mrshakirov/FilesParser/README.md

 ## How to use

 1. Select Directory (some browsers only provide possibility to select multiple files instead of the directory)
-2. View the report based on passed files (hover on histogram's bar to see detailed information — tooltip will appear)
+2. View the report based on passed files
+   - Hover on histogram's bar to see detailed information — tooltip will appear
+   - Click arrows in right bottom corner to change pages of data
 3. Click "CREATE ANOTHER REPORT" to go back to the files uploading

 ## Tests